If your question isn’t covered below or you’d like personal help, just click here to drop us a line

 Where do I report spelling mistakes? (bonus FAQ for reading all the way to the end!)

-Chloe (who is British) will no doubt enter into a lively and entertaining discussion with you on American vs. British spelling.
+We could get into a lively and entertaining discussion with you on British vs. American spelling.
 If you’re a bit pressed for time though, just smile and put it down to European eccentricity.
 After all, it’s a superb quality portrait you’re here for and art is a universal language!